CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/02-continuous-integration.md

    ![](media/2dg30.png)

 ### Task 2: Start the Docker application.

+In this task, you'll initiate the docker application to host your application locally.
+Docker is an open platform for developing, shipping, and running applications.
+Docker enables you to separate your applications from your infrastructure so you can deliver software quickly.
+With Docker, you can manage your infrastructure in the same ways you manage your applications

 1. Minimize the browser and open the **Docker application** from the LabVM desktop.
 You may find that docker is stopping abruptly, try starting it multiple times to fix it.